Ex-priest assaulted ‘staggering number’ of women in ‘cult’ church group – court

 A former priest sexually assaulted a “staggering number” of female members of an alleged cult church group he led, exerting control over their lives and ostracising them from friends and family, a court has heard.

-Christopher Brain, 68, from Wilmslow, Cheshire, was leader of the evangelical movement the Nine O’Clock Service in Sheffield between 1986 and 1995.
+Christopher Brain, 68, from Wilmslow, Cheshire, was leader of the evangelical movement the Nine O’Clock Service (NOS), part of the Church of England, in Sheffield between 1986 and 1995.

 Brain sat in the dock at Inner London Crown Court on Tuesday for the opening of his trial in which he is accused of one count of rape and 36 counts of indecent assault between 1981 and 1995 against 13 women.

-Prosecutor Tim Clark KC told jurors that the Nine O’Clock Service (NOS) church group was aimed at younger people and “presented itself to the outside world as a progressive force for good”.
+Prosecutor Tim Clark KC told jurors that the NOS group was aimed at younger people and “presented itself to the outside world as a progressive force for good”.

 “In truth NOS became a closed and controlled group which the defendant dominated and abused his position first as a leader and then as an ordained priest to sexually assault a staggering number of women from his congregation,” he alleged.